rgordonr/ets_instructions/README.md

 # Reporting your Emotions

-Assuming you've already logged in to the app, the app will look something like this when you first open it:
+Assuming you've already logged in to the app, the app will look something like this when you first open it:&nbsp;

-&nbsp;
-&nbsp;
 <img src="https://terpconnect.umd.edu/~rrinderk/TD_instructions/1.png" width="400">
-&nbsp;
-&nbsp;

 You scroll through the list of emotions to find those that adequately capture how you're feeling.
 After you make a selection, you will be asked to report the intensity of your emotion from 1 to 7.